The Black Vampyre

-The Black Vampyre; A Legend of St. Domingo is an American short story published in 1819 by the pseudonymous Uriah Derick D'Arcy.
+The Black Vampyre; A Legend of St. Domingo is an American novella published in 1819 by the pseudonymous Uriah Derick D'Arcy.
 It is credited as "the first black vampire story, the first comedic vampire story, the first story to include a mulatto vampire, the first vampire story by an American author, and perhaps the first anti-slavery short story."
 The Black Vampyre tells the story of a black slave, who is resurrected as a vampire after being killed by his captor; the slave seeks revenge on his captor and achieves it by stealing the captor's son and marrying the captor's wife.
 D'Arcy sets the story against the conditions that led to the Haitian Revolution.

 Plot summary

 The novel opens with Mr. Anthony Gibbons recalling his family history.
 He begins his recollection with his ancestors leaving Guinea on a French ship and arriving in St. Domingo, where they are sold into slavery.
 They all die shortly after being sold, with the exception of one small boy who is sold to Mr. Personne.
 Mr. Personne kills the boy and throws the body into the ocean, but the body washes ashore and rises in the moonlight.
 Mr. Personne tries to kill the boy again, deciding to burn the boy in a pyre.
 Instead, the boy tosses Mr. Personne into the fire, resulting in Mr. Personne becoming badly scarred.

 Mr. Personne regains consciousness in his own bed, and he is wrapped in bandages.
 He calls out for his wife, Euphemia, and his infant son.
 She informs him that there was nothing left of their son but his skin, hair, and nails.
 After hearing of his son's death, Mr. Personne also dies.

 Euphemia marries two more times.
 Her second and third marriages were to Mr. Marquand and Mr. Dubois respectively.
 While mourning the death of Dubois, she is approached by a colored Moorish Prince character, who is led in hand by Zembo, a European boy.
 Euphemia is enamored by the Prince, and she quickly marries him despite the chaplain's resistance.

 Following their wedding, at midnight, the Prince takes Euphemia to her family graveyard.
 The Prince and Zembo dig up her son's grave.
 The Prince uses the blood from her son's heart to fill a golden goblet, which he then forces Euphemia to drink from.
 The Prince tells Euphemia that she is not allowed to tell anyone what happened in the graveyard.
 Euphemia faints, and she wakes up in her first husband's grave, only to find out that she has become a vampire.